wckdouglas/liftover_bam/README.md

 So what if you want to put these alignments back to the genomic coordinates after that?

-The `lifting_bam.liftover` function is trying to solve this problem in pure python!
+The `liftover_bam.liftover` function is trying to solve this problem in pure python!

 ```
 gene_bam="gene.bam"